Can Marijuana Help Me Sleep Better?

 She also pointed out that cannabis products are available in stronger doses now and one should consult their doctor before consuming.

-“When my patients ask me about marijuana and sleep, I usually remind them that the research is still in its infancy, the availability of marijuana has really outpaced the science,” Conroy said.
-“So, it’s really important for the patients to discuss their use of marijuana with their doctors.”
+““When my patients ask about marijuana and its impact on sleep, I often emphasize that research in this field is still in its infancy.
+The rapid availability of marijuana has significantly outpaced our scientific understanding,” Conroy remarked.
+“Therefore, it’s crucial for patients to have open discussions about their marijuana use with their doctors.”